A framework to measure the robustness of programs in the unpredictable environment: Concluding Remarks

-As a first step for future research we will provide a simple logic, defined in the vein of \emph{Signal Temporal Logic} (STL)~\cite{MN04}, that can be used to specify requirements on the \tracciones{} of a system.
-Our intuition is that we can exploit the \spell metric, and the algorithm we have proposed, to develop a quantitative model checking tool for this type of systems.
-Moreover, we would like to enhance the modelling of time.
-Firstly we could relax the timing constraints on the \spell metric by introducing a \emph{time tolerance} and defining a \emph{stretched \spell metric} as a Skorokhod-like metric \cite{Sk56}, as those used for conformance testing \cite{DMP17}.
+Moreover, we would like to enhance the modelling of time in our framework.
+Firstly we could relax the timing constraints on the \spell metric by introducing a \emph{time tolerance} and defining a \emph{stretched \spell metric} as a Skorokhod-like metric~\cite{Sk56}, as those used for conformance testing~\cite{DMP17}.
 Then, we could provide an extension of our techniques to the case in which also the program shows a continuous time behaviour.